paeber/latte-deck/docs/dfrobot_nicohood_integration.md

 ## Problem Solved

-The original implementation had issues with Windows battery recognition because it was using a custom HID implementation instead of the proven DFRobot library's HID functionality.
-The solution is to use both libraries together:
+The original implementation had issues with Windows battery recognition because it was using a custom HID implementation instead of proper HID Power Device reporting.
+The solution is to use:

-- **DFRobot LPUPS Library**: Handles UPS communication and HID battery reporting
+- **DFRobot LPUPS Library**: Handles UPS I2C communication only
+- **Custom UPS HID Implementation**: Provides HID Power Device reporting using NicoHood HID library
 - **NicoHood HID Library**: Handles mouse and keyboard functionality

 ## Integration Approach